ptrpl4/bash-mac/leftovers/software-engineering/scrum.md

 **Topic One: Why is this Sprint valuable?**

 The Product Owner proposes how the product could increase its value and utility in the current Sprint.
-The whole Scrum Team then collaborates to define a Sprint Goal that communicates why the Sprint is valuable to stakeholders.&#x20;
+The whole Scrum Team then collaborates to define a Sprint Goal that communicates why the Sprint is valuable to stakeholders.

 **Topic Two: What can be Done this Sprint?**